 - Consistent Layouts: As mentioned before, Redokun preserves the styles and layout of your document, allowing you to save time and resources… and sparing your designers from the agony of fixing up a file.

 - Easy to Use: Redokun is just as straightforward as Google Translate.
-Anyone can learn to use it without attending any special courses and without having to install a new software.
+Anyone can learn to use it without attending any special courses and without having to install a new software (according to translators and latest translation statistics - ease of use in translation software is the single most valuable asset).

 - Collaboration: Redokun is a cloud-based tool – like Google Docs but for translating documents!
 You and your colleagues can collaborate remotely on translations, including your designers and your internal or external translators.

 - Project Management: You can easily monitor the progress of different translation projects on the Redokun dashboard (take a look at it here).
 Moreover, every piece of data that you upload to the platform is private and protected.

 - Swift Revisions: Need to make some last-minute changes?
 No worries!
 You can revise your main file in InDesign as needed without losing existing translations.
 Redokun will import them automatically and only account for modified texts in the revised versions.

 - Consistency: Redokun gets smarter over time with a nifty little feature called Translation Memory that collects data from successful translations and suggests them for future use.
 This way, you’ll be able to translate similar documents consistently and efficiently – even those with complex and professional terminologies.

 In short, Redokun is developed by a team that understands the anatomy of digital documents.
 We draw on this knowledge to create an intuitive, collaborative translation tool that safeguards your translated documents from formatting inconsistencies.